grantborgognoni/framework-footguns/README.md

 [wip-badge]: https://img.shields.io/badge/status-wip-yellow

-Sometimes you hit the same issue more than once or want to make sure you're not missing something, then you do the research and you say, "oh, that's right."
+Sometimes you hit the same issue more than once or want to make sure you're not missing something, then you do the research and you say, "oh, I forgot, that's right."
 This is a list of those.

 ## Express